nufrankz/whatsapp-css/README.md

 4. Text Color
 5. Transparency Color
 6. Background Image, Size and Position
+7. Background Brightness and Saturation _from v4.1.30_
-7. Background Image Blur
+8. Background Image Blur
-8. Opacity of Secondary Elements
+9. Opacity of Secondary Elements
-9. Doodles Color and Opacity
+10. Doodles Color and Opacity
-10. Custom Font or any of the four Web Safe Font Families (Helvetica, Times, Console and Old Console)
+11. Custom Font or any of the four Web Safe Font Families (Helvetica, Times, Console and Old Console)
-11. App's Width _new on v4.1.0_
+12. App's Width _from v4.1.0_
-12. App's Height _new on v4.1.0_
+13. App's Height _from v4.1.0_
-13. Private Mode
+14. Private Mode
-14. Blurry Transparency _new on v4.1.0_
+15. Blurry Transparency, using `backdrop-filter` _from v4.1.0_
-15. Easy Startup Animation _new on v4.1.0_
+16. Easy Startup Animation _from v4.1.0_

 ## Contributing